trevphil/TechniqueAnalysis/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You should use Xcode's **Legacy Build System** to correctly include the videos in Bundle Resources (File → Workspace Settings → Shared Workspace Settings → Build System).

 ![demo](https://trevphil.com/assets/ta_demo.png)